 Myth5.
 Hypnosis can be utilized as a truth serum, extracting the fact from other people.

 The British Medical Association accepted hypnotherapy as a treatment in 1955, while the American Medical Association backed it in 1958.
-The National Institute of Health backed hypnotherapy as one of the methods to eliminate discomfort to cancer clients in 1995.
+The National Institute of Health backed hypnotherapy as one of the methods to eliminate discomfort to cancer patients in 1995.

 These many misconceptions smear how individuals regard hypnotherapy and how safe it is to hypnosis to children.
 What is important to understand is the fact behind all misconceptions.